online doctor logo

 • Herpes simplex 1: HSV-1, more widely known as oral herpes, usually affects your mouth or face.
 It causes cold sores.
 Herpes sores appear on the tongue, and HSV-1 is transmitted through contact with saliva.

-• Herpes simplex 2: HSV-2, also called genital herpes, is a sexually transmitted disease.
+• Herpes simplex 2: HSV-2, or genital herpes, is a sexually transmitted disease.
 It leads to genital sores.

 Additionally, a herpes infection can affect other parts of your body, including your eyes or other regions of your skin.